rackspace/php-opencloud/doc/services/common/rs-client.rst

-The first thing to do is pass in your credentials and instantiate a Rackspace
+The first step is to pass in your credentials and set up a client.
+For Rackspace users, you will need your username and API key:
-client:

 .. code-block:: php

-  <?php

-  require 'vendor/autoload.php';

   use OpenCloud\Rackspace;